CharanMadhala/GlobeNest/readme.md

     [47] 01.
 Connecting Login Route - verify whether user is logged in or not using req.isAuthenticated() method (which verifies cookie(user) information) - checking whether user is logged in before creating, updating, deleting, editing listing.

     we are aslo creating new file middleware.js, which contains code for verifing user is logged in or not.

+    [48] 02.
+LogOut functionality - creating new route /logout in user.js - making use of req.logout() method of passport - which deletes user information from the session